-Low Cost Study in New Zealand: Investing in New Zealand’s Property
+Low-Cost Study in New Zealand through Investing in New Zealand’s Property

-New Zealand ’s education quality and study environment have a good reputation all over the world.
-In recent years, more and more parents have chosen to let their children study in New Zealand.
+New Zealand’s quality of education and study environment continues to rank amongst the top in the world.
+Parents have increasingly sought to send their children overseas to study in New Zealand.
 Although the cost of studying in New Zealand is relatively low in comparison to many developed countries, it is still necessary to plan the expenditure carefully from tuition to daily expenses for an international student studying abroad.

-In New Zealand, the annual tuition fees for international students on an average are 60,000 RMB per year for a high school student and 15-18 million RMB for undergraduate and master students.
+In New Zealand, the annual tuition fees for international students on an average are 60,000 RMB per year for a high school student, and 15-18 million RMB for undergraduate and master students.
 In addition to tuition fees, the average daily expenses per student cost about 60,000 to 70,000 RMB per person per year.
-Parents need to bear the risk of exchange rate fluctuations and various additional expenses when remitting a large amount of fees to New Zealand.
-Thus, the expenses for a child to study abroad are quite big for parents.
+Parents need to bear the risk of fluctuating exchange rates and various additional expenses when remitting a large number of fees to New Zealand.
+Resultingly, the expenses for a child to study abroad are quite big for parents.

 How can we make better use of this fund instead of using it in vain?
 IEF International Education Fund has brought you a better plan – invest in New Zealand real estate!

 Fund your Education through Property Investment: Making Money While Studying!